Seeds of Change (company)

-Research farm
+Research farm (Now Closed)

-The Seeds of Change Research Farm and Gardens were founded in 1989 in Gila, New Mexico by Gabriel Howearth.
+The Seeds of Change Research Farm and Gardens was founded in 1989 in Gila, New Mexico by Gabriel Howearth.
 By 1996, the Research Farm moved north to a site closer to the company's Santa Fe offices.
 The farm included over a thousand varieties of plants on six acres of land originally cultivated by the Tewa people on a flood plain along the Rio Grande in El Guique, New Mexico.
 The farm was certified organic by Oregon Tilth.